-It is said that to find the perfect endive, one cannot leave Brussels and must keep the three requirements of the forced cultivation of the vegetable in mind: humidity, heat, and darkness.
+To find the perfect endive, one cannot leave Brussels and must consider the three requirements of forced vegetable cultivation: humidity, heat, and darkness.
 The Belgian endive is, in reality, a variety of chicory obtained using forced or artificial growing techniques.
 In the nineteenth century, Belgian farmers discovered that chicory roots stored in a hot, humid, dark environment produced very tender white sprouts.

 Endive Nutritional Facts